Treating gum & periodontal disease in Airdrie, AB.

 If severe gum disease is present, you may require more treatment, including periodontal surgery.
 In some cases, it may be necessary to extract the affected tooth.

-Generally, the sooner you can get your gum disease treated, the faster your oral health will return to normal.
+Generally, the sooner you treat gum disease, the faster your oral health will return to normal.

 You can make an appointment at You First Dental here in Airdrie, and we can assess the status of your teeth and make suitable recommendations for gum disease treatment as required.